nrp1284/PyBer_Analysis/README.md

 Projecct manager: Nayan patel

-Project Scope: - Finding Weekly Fares by eacch city and hehp create report thatstakeholders making deesion on this  findings.
+Project Scope: - Finding weekly fares by each city and hehp create report that stakeholders making deesion on this  findings.

 ## Deliverables: